drshahizan/HPDP/assignment/submission/ass1/ATONG/case_study1b/readme.md

 ### Pivot Table for SalesPerson

-15. **NOTE THIS IS FOR PIVOT BY SALESPERSON:** <br>
-    Copy the dataset and select the pivot table.
+15. Copy the dataset and select the pivot table.
 Then choose the row and column.
     ![image](https://github.com/drshahizan/HPDP/assets/108865725/e7b24520-4b5f-4780-8720-fc003c022969)

 16. Select the value to sum the sales by each salesperson.